psaucedoa/ME400-MP3/README.md

 # ME400-MP3
 Files for Mini-Project 3 of Professor Leon Liebenberg's ME400 "Energy Conversion Systems" class, Spring 2023.

 The premise of this project is to do the math behind a theoretical hydrogen converison of a two-stroke engine.
-Basically to see what would happen, how would the performance chnage, what would the temperatures, mass flow rates, pressures, etc., look like when compared to a conventional two-stroke engine running iso-octane fuel.
+We want to understand how the performance, temperatures, mass flow rates, and pressures would change when compared to a conventional two-stroke engine running iso-octane fuel.

 Ideally all of these things would be nestled in functions and nice and presentable but unfrotunately that is a function of time which I sadly do not have haha.
 # Files